NafiaAamir113/Temperature_Converter/README.md

-# Temperature_Convertor
+# Temperature_Converter
-This repository host the code for Temperature_Converter
+This repository hosts the code for Temperature_Converter.